bjwbell/bjwbell.github.io/_posts/2015-07-20-end-of-moores-law.md

 </script>

-It's difficult to tell from the graph but it is definitely no longer linear.
+It's difficult to tell from the graph but it is no longer linear.